intjelic/remofile/docs/design-decisions.rst

 .. [#0] Gitlab Runner, Buildbot, Jenkins and most CI services have custom code to transfer source code back and forth.
 .. [#1] Usually, when it comes to transferring files, one would use a lower-level solution that directly deals with streams of bytes.
-.. [#2] See its synchronization features and its ability to resume interrupted file transfers.
+.. [#2] See its synchronization features and its ability to resume interrupted file transfers.]
+.. [#3] Joe Armstrong, creator of Erlang, complains about FTP and write his own quick solution: http://armstrongonsoftware.blogspot.com/2006/09/why-i-often-implement-things-from.html